modiimedia/a-s-hugo/content/_index.md

     client's attention from the moment they click on your website enticing them to want to take a closer look at what your company can offer.
   style: dark
   background_image: "/v1533615752/abundantlysocial/more3%20%281%29.png"
   button_settings:
     show: true
+    button_text: Learn More About Us
+    internal_link: authors/aimee-ravichandran.md
+- show: true
+  heading: Social Marketing With A Personal Touch
+  text: Abundantly Social has a unique ability to present your company's message to
+    the public as if they are long lost friends.
+This natural ability to communicate on a personal level is what makes Abundantly Social so masterful at organizing thoughts and highlighting key points of your business.
+These skills capture potential client's attention from the moment they click on your website enticing them to want to take a closer look at what your company can offer.
+  style: light
+  background_image: "/v1533615752/abundantlysocial/more3%20%281%29.png"
+  button_settings:
+    show: true
+    button_text: Learn More About Us
+    internal_link: authors/aimee-ravichandran.md
+- show: true
+  heading: Social Marketing With A Personal Touch
+  text: Abundantly Social has a unique ability to present your company's message to
+    the public as if they are long lost friends.
+This natural ability to communicate on a personal level is what makes Abundantly Social so masterful at organizing thoughts and highlighting key points of your business.
+These skills capture potential client's attention from the moment they click on your website enticing them to want to take a closer look at what your company can offer.
+  style: black
+  background_image: "/v1533615752/abundantlysocial/more3%20%281%29.png"
+  button_settings:
+    show: true